larskarbo/napchart/CONTRIBUTING.md

 ### sampleSchedules.js

 Handles some preset schedules.
-It also handles schedule detection, and will highlight the schedule that you have.
+It also handles schedule detection, and will highlight the schedule that you are on.
 (If you have one core, monophasic will hightlight.
 If you have two cores, segmented will highlight, etc)

 ### server.js